refirst11/firemotion/readme.md

 return <div className={animate}>...</div>
 ```

-Set the base class in the first argument.
+styles.base is the base styles applied.
-Set the initial animation and exit animation in the second argument.
+[styles.initial, styles.exit] is an array with the initial animation styles followed by the exit animation styles.
-The third argument is the exit wait time.
+0.5 is the exit wait time.